ajency/cibil-dashboard/content/overview_free/alerts.md

 layout: alerts

 icon_url: "images/static-images/alerts-icon.svg"
-description: CIBIL Alerts helps you stay connected to your credit profile making it easier for you to be in touch with your latest CIBIL score whenever it’s refreshed.
+description: CIBIL Alerts helps you stay updated and aware of key changes in your credit profile.
+Alerts is available with your 6-month and 12-month subscription plans.
 ---